-Public works programs have an immediate effect on employment by directly offering employment to beneficiaries.
-However, there is no evidence that this effect sustains beyond the program in the medium or long-term and only weak evidence of a short-term increase (Beierl & Grimm, 2018).
-A systematic review of 23 studies looking at the effects of public works on economic activities, total hours worked, wage employment, self-employment (mainly referring to non-farm own business activities), non-farm activities, and the use of hired or shared labour finds only limited evidence of positive effects on employment and no evidence of medium- or long-term improvements in employment.
+PWPs have an immediate effect on labour supply by directly offering employment to beneficiaries.
+However, there is no evidence that this effect persists beyond the programme in the medium or long-term and only weak evidence of a short-term increase (Beierl & Grimm, 2018).
+A systematic review of 23 studies looking at the effects of public works on economic activities, total hours worked, wage employment, self-employment (mainly referring to non-farm own business activities), nonfarm activities, and the use of hired or shared labour finds only limited evidence of positive effects on employment and no evidence of medium- or long-term improvements in employment.

-None of the studies reviewed find employment increase in the medium- or long-term.
-For example, studies in Cote d'Ivoire(Bertrand et al., 2017), Ethiopia (Berhane et al., 2014) and Malawi (Beegle et al., 2017) find no significant effects on employment.
+- None of the studies reviewed find employment increases in the medium- or long-term.
+For example, studies in Cote d'Ivoire (Bertrand et al., 2017), Ethiopia (Berhane et al., 2014) and Malawi (Beegle et al., 2017) find no significant effects on employment. - One study in Sierra Leone (Rosas & Sabarwal, 2016) shows a significant increase in selfemployment and wages, but this is only from a very short run (4 months) follow up and for an intervention that targeted a particularly productive segment of the population (individuals aged 15-35).

-- One study in Sierra Leone (Rosas & Sabarwal, 2016) shows a significant increase in selfemployment and wages, but this is only from a very short run (4 months) follow up and for an intervention that targeted a particularly productive segment of the population (individuals aged 15-35 in poor communities). - A study in Ethiopia finds an increase in self-employment for some groups, although the evidence is mixed for other sub-groups (Berhane et al., 2017).
-This program also included a food security programme and a household asset building programme alongside the public works, so the effects are not directly attributable to the public works component.
+• A study in Ethiopia finds an increase in self-employment for some groups, although the evidence is mixed for other sub-groups (Berhane et al., 2017).
+This programme also included a food security programme and a household asset building programme alongside the public works, so the effects are not directly attributable to the public works component.
 This result is not corroborated by two other evaluations of the programme.